Frequently Asked Questions

 - You may share the downloadable MP3 files with family and friends, unless otherwise stated in the download area.

 - You may download the MP3s and burn CDs for personal use unless otherwise stated in the download area.
-(If you wish to use the MP3 files for mass distribution to classes, organizations, Christmas cards, etc., please use the 320Kbps files.)
+(If you wish to use the MP3 files for mass distribution to classes, organizations, Christmas cards, etc., please use purchased files.)

 - You may include the lyrics on printed programs.